marivallekjelby/homework/Eksamen/Readme.md

 Exam question: 16, Cubic (sub-)spline for data with derivatives

-In this project I have built a cubic spline from a data set that includes a tabulated function  and the derivativeof the tabulated function at the data point x_i.
+In this project I have built a cubic spline from a data set that includes a tabulated function and the derivative of the tabulated function at the data point x_i.

 The cubic subspline was given by the equation
 S_i(x) = y_i + b_i(x-x_i) + c_i(x-x_i)^2 + d_i(x-x_i)^3,